I’ve had a car accident … now what? Step-by-step car insurance and accident guide

 The main things to remember after you’ve been involved in an accident is to make sure:

 - The area is secure and everyone is safe.

 - Those who are injured are attended to and an ambulance is called.

 - Your insurer is contacted as soon as possible.

 - Everyone involved exchanges information.

-One final thought: Stay calm.
-Getting angry about an accident, even if it is not your fault, is not productive and will only make the whole process more difficult.
+If you’re involved in an accident, try to stay calm.
 The best thing you can do after an accident is to go through the steps listed here and let the insurance companies argue the legalities of the situation at a later date.

 Picture: Walter, licensed under Creative Commons Attribution-NonCommercial-ShareAlike 2.0 Generic (image cropped)